apache/incubator-gluten/docs/developers/NewToGluten.md

 - Explorer (Project structure)
 - Search
 - Run and Debug
-- Extensions (Install C/C++ Extension Pack, Remote Develoment, GitLens at least, C++ Test Mate is also suggested)
+- Extensions (Install C/C++ Extension Pack, Remote Development, GitLens at least, C++ Test Mate is also suggested)
-- Remote Explorer (Connect linux server by ssh command, click `+`, then input `ssh user@10.1.7.003`) -
+- Remote Explorer (Connect linux server by ssh command, click `+`, then input `ssh user@10.1.7.003`)
--
 - Manage (Settings)

 Input your password in the above pop-up window, it will take a few minutes to install linux vscode server in remote machine folder `~/.vscode-server`